 With its innovative and visually-oriented user-interface, Family Historian is not just very easy to use – exploring and working with your family tree data has never been more fun.

-In addition to the Quick Start Guide and Getting the Most From Family Historian 5 there is also extensive, context-sensitive Help.
+In addition to the Quick Start Guide there is also extensive, context-sensitive Help.
 Even where there is no Help button as such, pressing F1 will usually take you straight to help that is relevant to the current context.